 While I’ve more than successfully transitioned from paper books to ebooks, I haven’t been as enthusiastic about giving up paper calendars and to-do lists.
-I think part if it is the endless ability to customize a system to serve my needs.
-I can’t find an app that appeals to me.
+Paper lets me create attractive planner pages that I can customize to fit my life.
+Apps can’t do that.

-Here is a quick look at some of the paper systems I’ve abandoned.
+Here is a quick look at some of the paper systems designed and I’ve abandoned.

-This colorful sheet has space to capture when I wake up and go to sleep, what I ate (the big morning-afternoon-evening spaces), my energy levels (the 1 – 5 scale beside the food spaces), my mood, what I spent money on, any alcohol I consumed, exercise (yes, it’s a little space), medications, the weather, and things that made me happy.
+This colorful sheet has space to capture when I wake up and go to sleep, what I ate (the big morning-afternoon-evening spaces), my energy levels (the 1 – 5 scale beside the food spaces), my mood, what I spent money on, any alcohol I consumed, exercise, medications, the weather, and things that made me happy.
 I liked this system, but could never remember to take the notebook with me as I moved across campus.

 I based these weekly calendars on pages from a Martha Stewart discbound planner.
-The original pages worked, but I didn’t like the mini calendar in the sidebar.
-The sidebar in my version featured a grocery list with a few pre-filled staples.
-I perforated the sidebar so I could remove the list and take it to the store.
-The third page shows the back of the perforated like (with additional blank lines) and a grid space was for notes.
+The original pages worked, but Martha’s pages had a mini calendar in the sidebar that I never used.
+My solution was to make a shopping list in the sidebar, pre-filled with a few staples.
+I perforated the page so I could remove the list and take it to the store.
+Th back of the list (shown on the third page) had additional blank lines.
+The page also had a grid space for notes.

 This system, the MiniDex (mini index) is my most successful system.
 All the cards were business card size, so I could fit everything into my notoriously small handbags easily.
 I bought cool metal business card holders to carry the system in, and even bought an ID lanyard so I could carry a few spare cards around my neck while running across campus.
 I used this system daily for almost six months during one of the busiest times of my career.
 The calendar cards were especially fun, I printed them front and back on business card “tent” cards, which allowed me to carry an academic year on a few cards.